-Strategy 2.1 Encourage a higher percentage of commercial and industrial land uses within the city through the update and implementation of adopted SAPs.
+Strategy 2.1 Explore the need of more commercial and industrial land uses within the city through the update and implementation of adopted SAPs.

 Strategy 2.2 Encourage the update, creation, and implementation of SAPs to guide the development of areas where such plans do not already exist.